-Taking on the 17th at Sawgrass must be almost top of every amateur golfer and our resident USA expert, Robin Couchman, did just that for Eagle Golf and can tell you about his outcome and the best value packages we have to offer.
+Taking on the 17th at Sawgrass must be almost top of every amateur golfer and our resident USA Golf Travel expert, Robin Couchman, did just that for Eagle Golf and can tell you about his outcome and the best value packages we have to offer.

-Playing the TPC Stadium at Sawgrass had been a long time goal of mine, especially as it has been a permanent fixture on the PGA Tour and my TV for many years, with the excitement and recognition as the “5th Major” and one of the few events that takes place year after year at the same venue.
+Playing the TPC Stadium at Sawgrass had been a long time goal of mine, especially as it has been a permanent fixture on the PGA Tour and my TV for many years, with the excitement and recognition as the “5th Major” and one of the few events that take place year after year at the same venue.

 With access from several UK airports to Orlando, Sawgrass is just over a 2-hour drive away, and it is a relatively simple trip to do.
 You need to stay on property at the Marriott Sawgrass Resort and Spa to play the course, but this does not have to be for the entire duration.
 I enjoyed a few nights in Orlando first, staying on International Drive and playing some excellent local golf at Shingle Creek and Falcons Fire and then took the “pilgrimage” to Jacksonville for one night staying in a lovely villa room.